dinoxas/fake-twitter/README.md

 - Like a tweet
 - Comment on a tweet

-Note: Open the console or use the Redux chrome Add-on to see the current action and state of the app.
+Note: Open the console or use the Redux DevTools to see the current action and state of the app.

 [Demo](https://dinoxas-fake-twitter.netlify.com)